 Bruno says it’s time for public mental health to return to the community and allow people in crisis to be treated within it, instead of removing them from their support systems by taking them out of their day-to-day lives and roles.
 “It’s easier for people to transition back into their lives if they’re never fully yanked out of them in the first place and can be treated in the community.”
-He says by retraining people to call a crisis line instead of 911, it allows people to be treated in the least intrusive manner as opposed to the highest.
-“We’ve trained people to think that if a loved one is in crisis, they need to contact law enforcement who will come out and take the person into protective custody.
+He says retraining people to call a crisis line instead of 911 allows those in crisis to be treated in the least intrusive manner as opposed to the highest.
+“We’ve trained people to think that if a loved one is in crisis, they need to contact law enforcement, who will come out and take the person into protective custody.
 He or she will be handcuffed, put in the back of the police car, and taken to the ER.
 That’s what we’ve told people is the cost of stabilization.”
-He says it’s a grueling, stress-inducing process, that more often than not, was unnecessary.
-A crisis line can help decrease a person’s distress, and if they are unable to, they can send out a clinician and certified peer specialist to talk to the person, and, when necessary, the support of a CIT trained police officer.
-The idea, says Bruno, is to maximize the use of a person’s natural supports into their stabilization plan.
+He says it’s a grueling, stress-inducing process, that, more often than not, was unnecessary.
+A crisis line can help decrease a person’s distress, and if they are unable to, they can send out a clinician and certified peer specialist to talk to the person, and, when necessary, the support of a CIT-trained police officer.
+The idea, says Bruno, is to maximize the use of a person’s natural supports in their stabilization plan.
 “By doing this, we are going to retrain community members to think, ‘If I become symptomatic, I contact the crisis line.
 If the specialist deems it appropriate, they will hand me off to a warmline.
 However, if necessary, they can also send out a professional who can talk to me.”

 Bruno says it’s time for a change, “Let’s treat crisis in the most compassionate and least intrusive manner.”